marianklose/llm-agentic-workflow-sandbox/README.md

 # llm-agentic-workflow-sandbox

 My personal learning sandbox for building LLM-based agentic workflows in pharmacometrics.
-Each numbered folder is a self-contained example; later ones build on what earlier ones established.
+Each numbered folder is a self-contained example; and examples will build on what earlier ones established.

 Built with [LangGraph](https://github.com/langchain-ai/langgraph) for orchestration, [LangChain](https://github.com/langchain-ai/langchain) for provider-agnostic model access, and [Pydantic](https://docs.pydantic.dev/) for structured outputs and state validation.